ecnepsnai/otto/docs/script.md

 For example: `bash <script>`, `python <python file>`.

-An Otto client can run multiple scripts in parallel.
+An Otto client can run multiple scripts in parallel, and scripts can be aborted by the user during execution.
+Aborted scripts are killed with SIGTERM.

 ## Environment Variables